prl-mushr/pushr/README.md

 source ~/pushr_ws/devel/setup.bash
 ```

 Alternatively, clone this repo to a location of your choice, copy each submodule into your catkin workspace, then follow installation instructions for each of the submodules.
-Installing limit_surface is not required to run the system.

 ## Running the system in sim